saikumar6300/Demo-DB/README.md

 Prerequisites:
 1. Liquibase Installed
+[Liquibase installed][Liquibase installed.png]
-2. Created a New Liquibase.properties file or using the existing Liquibase.properties file included in the installation package.
+3. Created a New Liquibase.properties file or using the existing Liquibase.properties file included in the installation package.
-3. For More info about Specifying Properties - https://docs.liquibase.com/concepts/connections/creating-config-properties.html
+4. For More info about Specifying Properties - https://docs.liquibase.com/concepts/connections/creating-config-properties.html
-4. JDBC Driver Installed.
+5. JDBC Driver Installed.
-5. Place the JDBC .jar file in the "liquibase/lib" directory.
+6. Place the JDBC .jar file in the "liquibase/lib" directory.
-6. Microsoft SQL Server Management Studio Installed.
+7. Microsoft SQL Server Management Studio Installed.

 Steps:
 1. Declare Environmental Variables for Liquibase and Classpath variable for JDBC Driver.